Steps to Become A Local Program Partner

 - Work with ILWA and connect with Pam Hunsaker, DPIL Regional Director to complete the DPIL Affiliate Memorandum of Agreement

-- Get the ILWA sample Memorandum of Agreement and New Affiliate Information Sheet – the two documents that we’ll put in place to outline our relationship and capture key informatio
+- Get the ILWA sample Memorandum of Agreement and New Affiliate Information Sheet – the two documents that we’ll put in place to outline our relationship and capture key information

-NOTE: all Washington affiliates must complete a Washington AND Dolly Parton’s Imagination Library (DPIL) Memorandum of Agreement
+NOTE: all Washington local program partners must complete a Washington AND Dolly Parton’s Imagination Library (DPIL) Memorandum of Agreement